Disappearance of Danielle Imbo and Richard Petrone Jr.

-Danielle (Ottobre) Imbo and Richard A. Petrone Jr. are an American couple who disappeared together on February 19, 2005, after visiting a bar on Philadelphia's South Street.
+Danielle (Ottobre) Imbo and Richard A. Petrone Jr. were an American couple who disappeared together on February 19, 2005, after visiting a bar on Philadelphia's South Street.
 Their case remains unsolved.

 Background

 Danielle age 34, was a resident of Mt.
 Laurel, New Jersey, and was separated from her husband at the time of her disappearance.
 Petrone, age 35, resided in Philadelphia and worked at his family's bakery.
 The couple had been involved in what family and friends describe as an "on again, off again" romantic relationship.

 On the evening of Saturday, February 19, 2005, Imbo and Petrone joined another couple for drinks at Abilene's bar and restaurant located at 429 South Street in Philadelphia.
 Witnesses stated that the couple left the bar at about 11:45 p.m. en route to Imbo's New Jersey home.
 They were last seen walking on South Street toward Petrone's parked vehicle, a 2001 Dodge pick-up truck.